ircmaxell/phpvm/README.md

 Restart your terminal.

-Finally, if you're on Ubuntu, you can install the compile dependnecies automatically (this requires sudo):
+Finally, if you're on Ubuntu, you can install the compile dependencies automatically (this requires sudo):

 ```console
 me@local:~$ phpvm install-dependencies
 ```

-It will propt for your sudo password.
+It will prompt for your sudo password.
 If you're unconfortable with that, you can manually install the dependencies.
 Just look at the `phpvm` file for information.

 ## Installing new versions of PHP